• This field is for validation purposes and should be left unchanged.

 As the name suggests, the Northern Lights are seen in the north.
 But that’s not to say they’re just anywhere up there.

-Before I went chasing the Aurora for the first time I thought that certain countries like Norway were popular places to see them because they were also beautiful countries to visit for other reasons.
+Before I went aurora chasing for the first time I thought that certain countries like Norway were popular places to see them because they were also beautiful countries to visit for other reasons.

 But the truth is, the Northern Lights appear as an oval around the earth’s North Pole, so it’s possible to go too far north to see them.